pi0/mangler/android/README.txt

 To run Mangler for Android, you will need to have libventrilo built with the Android NDK.

+There is a precomiled version one for armeabi in libs directory

+In order to build it :

 LINUX USERS (you will need subversion installed): mkdir -p ~/src/mangler-droid cd ~/src/mangler-droid